 I obtained my degree outside the United States.
 Do I need to have it evaluated?

 Yes, you will need to work with a service such as World Education Services to have your degree evaluated.
 The results must be sent directly to MEIPN.

 I'm working as an assistant in a Montessori classroom now.
 Can I use this time for my internship?

-The American Montessori Society’s policy is that internship must follow or occur at the same time as your academic work coursework.
-This ensures that during your internship you will be using the new Montessori skills and knowledge you are gaining in your classes.
+The American Montessori Society’s policy is that internships must follow or come at the same time as your academic work coursework.
+This ensures that during your internship, you will be using the new Montessori skills and knowledge you are gaining in your classes.
 Working as an assistant before beginning the training program will enrich your understanding of all your coursework, but it does not meet the requirement for your internship.